Pinellas deputies arrest 14-year-old boy for making school threat on social media

-ST. PETERSBURG, Fla. - A 14-year-old boy has been arrested for making a social media threat to shoot up a Pinellas County school.
+ST. PETERSBURG, Fla. -- A 14-year-old boy was arrested for making a social media threat to shoot up a Pinellas County school.

 The post indicated the shooting would occur Tuesday at the Lealman Innovation Academy in Pinellas County.